increasingawareness/digitalsafety.tips/content/_index.md

 </center>

-Security is strongest in layers.
-Your passwords are only the first layer.
-Most people carry a phone which can easily be used as a second layer.
-2FA (2 factor authentication) usually works by entering a code from your phone after using your password to login.
-This ensures you are the only person who can access the account.
-Enable 2FA on all the accounts that you can.
+Security is strongest in layers, with passwords being only the first layer in the system.
+Most people carry a phone which can easily be used as a second layer of security.
+2FA (2 factor authentication) usually works by entering a code from your phone after using your password to login, ensuring you are the only person who can access the account.